Skip to main content

 • Convert positions — in multi-binary markets, convert NO positions to YES positions (see negative risk)

-MarketFactory also supports multi-binary markets — a parent market with multiple child binary questions where only one outcome can resolve YES (e.g., “Who will win the election?” with candidates A, B, C, D).
+MarketFactory also supports multi-binary markets — a parent market with multiple child binary questions where only one outcome can resolve YES.

 Settlement

-The Settlement contract is the execution layer.
-It receives matched orders from the fill signer and settles them onchain.
+The execution layer.
+Receives matched orders from the fill signer and settles them onchain.
+Also provides Holdings-native mint/burn/redeem/conversion flows so users can perform token lifecycle operations without withdrawing from Holdings.
 Key operations:

 • Settle fills — execute matched orders (single or batch)